gkovacs/textmatch/README.md

 # Prereqs

+A VMware image is available at http://gkovacs.xvm.mit.edu/screenmatch-ubuntu-natty.7z in case you want to skip these steps (username and password are transifex; compiled code is in ~/textmatch).

-These instructions were tested on Ubuntu 11.04, 32-bit.
+These instructions were tested on Ubuntu 11.04 32-bit.
 It should also work with 11.10 (though I haven't tested it myself), though if you're using 12.04 then you will need to install tesseract2 manually (only version 3 is available in the repos).
-For 64-bit installs, you'll need to replace the included sikuli-script.jar with a 64-bit version (from http://sikuli.org/ )
+For 64-bit installs, you'll need to replace the included sikuli-script.jar with a 64-bit version (from http://sikuli.org/ ).

-Once Ubuntu 11.04 is installed, install the following packages:
+Once Ubuntu 11.04 32-bit is installed, install the following packages:

     sudo apt-get install ant openjdk-6-jdk tesseract-ocr tesseract-ocr-eng libcv2.1 libcvaux2.1 ruby1.9.1

-Run the following command so that it'll find ruby 1.9 (needed for the convenience scripts)
+Then make ruby1.9 point to ruby1.9.1 (needed for the convenience scripts)

     sudo ln -s /usr/bin/ruby1.9.1 /usr/bin/ruby1.9